 - Trauma to the Head, Neck and Spine

 - Pediatric Emergencies

 - Special Response Situations

-If not beginning EMS 106 in the term immediately following successful completion of EMS 105, resubmission of evidence of meeting mandatory information to the EMS Program Coordinator is required.
+If not beginning EMS 106 in the term immediately following successful completion of EMS 105, resubmission of evidence of meeting mandatory information, including a current AHA CRP for HCP card to the EMS Program Coordinator is required.
 Contact the department for details.

 National Registry EMT and Oregon EMT testing:

 On completion of the entire EMS sequence (EMS 105 & EMS 106), students are eligible to apply for licensing testing.
 Applicants should be aware that to be eligible to take the NR-EMT exam, they must be 18 years old.
 In addition, the following questions are asked on the National Registry EMT and/or the Oregon EMT Application: